About Paper Rose Co.

 Who is Paper Rose Co.?

-Let's skip the formality (and the awkward third person), my name is Carrie Walters—and I am Paper Rose.
-I hand make and design each element of what goes into the arrangements you'll find on these pages.
+Let's skip the formality (and the awkward third person), my name is Carrie Walters—and I am Paper Rose (and technically, Co.).
+I handcraft and design every element of what you'll find on these pages.

-For the past decade, I've run a design studio and kept busy developing brands for clients.
-It's a stressful way of life so to manage that stress and to try to get away from my computer, I've picked up many hobbies.
-As a graphic designer, paper has always been my go-to tool, so when I stumbled up a Martha Stewart Crafts kit 8 or 9 years ago, I knew I'd found the perfect creative outlet.
+To manage that stress and get away from my computer at night, I've picked up many hobbies over the years.
+As a graphic designer, paper has always been my go-to tool, so when I stumbled up a Martha Stewart Crafts kit 8 or 9 years ago, I knew found the perfect creative outlet.

 Since then I've been making my favorite blooms out of paper and gifting them to friends and family whenever I felt they were presentable enough to share.
-After many requests to buy these creations, it occurred to me that I should turn this interest into more than a hobby.
-So, as a supplement to my branding business, Carrie Ink, and the other products I design at Blunt Objects, I launched Paper Rose Co. as a space to make botanical gifts for others to share and enjoy.
+After requests to buy these creations, I decided to turn this interest into more than a hobby—it's what I do.
+So in the fall of 2016, I launched Paper Rose Co. as a space to make botanical gifts for others to share and enjoy.
 (And now my middle name—Rose—is finally getting some use!)

 Style & Quality